-According to Nicole Watson, VP of Clinical Excellence at Spiritrust Lutheran, "Our consumers, the families and caregivers are all looking at the five-star ratings now.
+According to Nicole Watson, VP of Clinical Excellence at Spiritrust Lutheran, "Our consumers, the families and caregivers are all looking at the 5-star ratings now.
 To make sure it's a good place to send their loved one and I'm hearing more and more now that potential employees are looking at this data to determine 'is this a place I want to work?'"

 Falls cost.
-That's just a fact.
-They cause pain, embarrassment, indignity and fear for the resident and cost energy, time, stress and money for the facility.
+That's a fact.
+They cause pain, embarrassment, indignity and fear for the resident and costs energy, time, stress and money for the facility.
 But can we actually attribute a number to the cost of a single fall?
 Terri Silkett, Quality of Care Coordinator at Oregon State Veterans Homes explains how her team discovered an average price tag of a fall with injury.

 "I think we looked at this really deeply with our performance improvement project team.
 So we looked at the cost of discharge charts, readmission charts, the time that it took to do those neuro checks and incident reports, the conversations that we have with families and physicians when there is a fall, medication reviews - both before and after [send out].
 The time that takes, the cost of ambulance and the time it takes for staff getting someone ready for transportation, sleep loss and the adjustment that it is to send someone to the hospital.
 Those were all things that we looked at.
 So, we have some average costs of a fall with injury.
 I believe that's really a low number." - Terri Silkett